NetworkBlockDevice/nbd/doc/proto.md

     If structured replies were not negotiated, then a read request MUST always be answered by a simple reply, as documented above (using magic 0x67446698 `NBD_SIMPLE_REPLY_MAGIC`, and containing
-    length bytes of data according to the client's request).
+    length bytes of data according to the client's request), which in turn means any client request with a length larger than the maximum payload size will fail.

     If an error occurs, the server SHOULD set the appropriate error code in the error field.
 The server MAY then initiate a hard disconnect.